 Why You Should Interface Your Instruments to LIMS

-• We plan to get to instrument interfacing in the next phase of the LIMS implementation
+We plan to, in the next phase of the LIMS implementation

-• We felt it cost too much to interface the instruments
+We felt it would cost too much to interface the instruments

-• We felt that cutting and pasting was good enough
+We felt that cutting and pasting instrument data files was good enough

-All of these reasons for not interfacing the instruments to the LIMS may seem reasonable to the LIMS owners, but there are overwhelming reasons to interface every instrument in your laboratory to your LIMS that can be reasonable.
-But before we get too far into this, let’s explore the types of instruments that can be interfaced with a LIMS.
+All these reasons for not interfacing the instruments to the LIMS may seem reasonable, but there are more compelling reasons to interface every possible instrument in your laboratory to your LIMS or a data exchange platform.
+Before we dig into those reasons, let’s explore the possibilities for interfacing.

-Instruments to be interfaced to a LIMS fall into three major categories:
+Instruments fall into three major categories: simple, unidirectional, and bidirectional instruments.

 • Simple instruments